hannelita/hannelita.github.io/index.markdown

 layout: home
 ---

 Hi!
-Welcome to this (redesigned) page!
+Welcome to this page!

 I am an MSc student in computer science at McGill University.
 Are you here to get info about my previous and current research?
 Check [this page]({{ site.url }}{{ site.baseurl }}/academic) or take a look at my [CV]({{ site.url }}/download/HanneliCVwithprojects-dld.pdf).